junikimm717/OMSB9-Final-Project/README.md

 # Notices

-- Note that as this solution is hacked together, you should not test for reaction times under 150ms.
+- As this solution is hacked together, you should not test for reaction times under 150ms.